artefatto/donotcommit/README.md

 # Do not commit it
 I once committed a file I should have ignored.
 Do you know what happened?
 A coworker's computer exploded.
 Now you know this is serious, so you should consider using our API.
-This API wil be compliant with [gitignore.io](https://www.toptal.com/developers/gitignore) by toptal, so you can just change your request from:
+This API will be compliant with [gitignore.io](https://www.toptal.com/developers/gitignore) by toptal, so you can just change your request from:

 `toptal.com/developers/gitignore/api/` to `donotcommit.com/api/`